-- Man on Fire: Dr. Thompson sets Gill Man on fire with a well placed lantern strike when it attacks him.
+- Man on Fire: Dr. Thompson sets the Gill Man on fire with a well-placed lantern strike when it attacks him.

-- Mars Needs Women: Gill Man, being the last of his kind, must have wanted a “mate.”
+- Mars Needs Women: The Gill Man, being the last of his kind, becomes fixated on Kay because he desires a mate.

 - Stuff Blowing Up: The opening narration plays while explosions simulating Earth's creation happen.